Updated May 30, 2023

-- Currying/partial software (enabling you to a replica of the function with more than one arguments set).
+- Currying/partial software (enabling you to replicate the function with more than one arguments set).

 - Tooling support to get useful APIs applying @DelegatesTo.

-- Native associative array/key-value mapping support (you are able to generate an associative array literal).
+- Native associative array/key-value mapping support (you can generate an associative array literal).

 - String interpolation (better building among strings showing values).

-- No base code format for Groovy: This can be an actual drawback for Groovy currently.
-In case you are doing work in a group this might be a headache: reading the program based on a format, CVS evaluate can be hard, a few examples to say.
+- No base code format for Groovy: This can be a current drawback for Groovy.
+If you work in a group, this might be a headache: reading the program based on a format and CVS evaluation can be hard; here are a few examples to say.

-- You should learn new ideas prefer: closures – which will benefit once you understand them!
-Without closures, you are unable to apply inner classes in Groovy that are mainly essentially written unit testing.
+- You should learn new ideas prefer: closures – which will benefit you once you understand them!
+Without closures, you cannot apply inner classes in Groovy that are mainly essentially written unit testing.

 How will this Technology Help you Grow your Career?

-Groovy has its own good special places when it comes to utilization, for example we come across plenty of projects as well as, products embedding Groovy to get conveying their organization protocols or simply business logic in an exceedingly understandable style, a lot that also subject matter specialists have the ability to author protocols themselves without much support from programmers.
+Groovy has its good unique places when it comes to utilization; for example, we come across plenty of projects as well as products embedding Groovy to get conveying their organization protocols or simply business logic in an exceedingly understandable style, a lot that also subject matter specialists can author protocols themselves without much support from programmers.

-It seems like good memories with leave only footprints, when you’ve been coding in Java, or additional OOP languages, for a long time.
+Good memories seem to leave only footprints when you’ve been coding in java or additional OOP languages for a long time.

 It creates things much simpler and way less verbose.
-As well as more features prefer scripting and simply Domain Specific Language features, push Groovy to the new level and provides it with the new look which is lacking for older languages.
+More features prefer scripting and simply Domain Specific Language features, push Groovy to a new level and provide it with a new look lacking for older languages.